 4. Plan your route

 Make sure you know exactly where you are going and how to get there.
 Allow plenty of time for your journey including any transport delays.
 If at all possible do a trial run in the days leading up to the interview so you can feel confident.
-On the day aim to be there early and find a local coffee shop where you can relax and compose yourself before your interview.
+On the day aim to be there early, find the entrance to the building and then find a local coffee shop where you can relax and compose yourself before your interview.